 Green Scythe Fair Parley

-Our flagship Green Scythe Fair Parley* takes centre stage at 2pm
+Our flagship Green Scythe Fair Parley* takes centre stage at 2.15pm in the Music Marquee.

-Yes, we progressed from Debate to Parley a few years ago.
-This is because our aim is not for one ‘side' to win the argument, but rather to seek agreement and find the common ground between the opposing positions that are brought to the table.
+The Parley is now well established in its format and the less confrontational approach has produced some fascinating discussions and reached positive conclusions over the last three years.
+Our aim is to seek agreement and find the common ground between the opposing positions that are brought to the table.
 For this we invite two expert speakers who will each make a brief presentation, then take part in a structured discussion, followed by contributions from the floor, all working towards ending the Parley with as much consensus as we can muster.

 Join us at the Parley at 2pm in the Music Marquee – we look forward to seeing you there!